Gert Fylking

 Gert Åke Fylking (born 7 October 1945) is a Swedish actor, journalist, politician (Christian Democrat) and host of the radio programme Gert's Värld on Radio 1 101,9 FM, where he is known by the nickname of Fylking Sverige (a handle translatable as Your Man Fylking of Sweden).
 He has participated in many theatre productions, films and TV programmes.
 He is married to Tanja Fylking; they have six children and live in Stockholm.
 Among his friends are Robert Aschberg, Hasse Aro and Lennart Jähkel, and especially the late Christer Pettersson (since their childhood).

-Live
+Life

 Fylking grew up in Stockholm and spent large parts of his youth in the Stockholm Archipelago.
-He joined the Swidish Forces at the Älvsborg Coastal Artillery Regiment (KA 4) in Gothenburg in 1966.
+He joined the Swedish Forces at the Älvsborg Coastal Artillery Regiment (KA 4) in Gothenburg in 1966.
 He was then sent as a platoon commander to the "Coastal Hunter" School at Vaxholm's Coastal Artillery Regiment (KA 1).
 He enrolled in the Royal Naval Academy.

-Fylking has previously been noted for its association with the nation-wide known criminal and addict Christer Pettersson.
+Fylking has previously been noted for its association with the nationwide-known criminal and addict Christer Pettersson.